Megan Early Alter

 Prior to serving on the IWF Board, LaShonda was active on the Grants and Luncheon Committees.
 She currently serves as the VP of Operations for the Junior League of Cedar Rapids and on the United Way Cabinet, and has previously volunteered with the Junior League of Denver, the Junior League of Austin, the American Heart Association, SafePlace Foundation, the American Cancer Society, and served as a Dells Children’s Trustee.
 LaShonda also served as a Grants Committee member at the Women’s Fund of Central Texas.

-Lori is a Native of Waterloo, Iowa, and currently resides in Cedar Rapids, where she is currently pursuing a Masters of Strategic Leadership at Mt.
+Lori is a Native of Waterloo, Iowa, and currently resides in Cedar Rapids, where she recently completed a Masters of Strategic Leadership degree at Mt.
 Mercy College.
 She earned a BA in Interdisciplinary Studies from University of Iowa, with emphases in music, English and art.

 Lori has worked as an arts administrator (fundraising, educational programming) for various organizations in Minneapolis-St. Paul, MN, including the Minnesota Center for Book Arts and American Composers Forum.
 She also served as Director of Development for the Northeast Florida Easter Seals Society in Jacksonville, FL.